webpack/webpack.js.org/src/content/configuration/stats.md

 ### Sorting fields

-For `assetsSort`, `chunksSort` and `modulesSort` there are several possible fields that you can sort items by:
+For `assetsSort`, `chunksSort`, and `modulesSort`, there are several possible fields that you can sort items by:

-- `id` is the item's id;
+- `id` - the item's id;
-- `name` - a item's name that was assigned to it upon importing;
+- `name` - the item's name that was assigned to it upon importing;
-- `size` - a size of item in bytes;
+- `size` - the size of the item in bytes;
-- `chunks` - what chunks the item originates from (for example, if there are multiple subchunks for one chunk - the subchunks will be grouped together according to their main chunk);
+- `chunks` - what chunks the item originates from (for example, if there are multiple subchunks for one chunk: the subchunks will be grouped together according to their main chunk);
-- `errors` - amount of errors in items;
+- `errors` - number of errors in item;
-- `warnings` - amount of warnings in items;
+- `warnings` - number of warnings in item;
 - `failed` - whether the item has failed compilation;
 - `cacheable` - whether the item is cacheable;
-- `built` - whether the asset has been built;
-- `prefetched` - whether the asset will be prefetched;
-- `optional` - whether the asset is optional;
 - `identifier` - identifier of the item;
 - `index` - item's processing index;
 - `index2`